gjabel/personal-site/content/post/migrant-stock-chord-digrams/index.md

 ---
-title: "Animated chord diagrams for changes in regional migrant populations over time"
+title: "Regional migrant population changes visualized using animated chord diagrams"
 # subtitle: Learn how to build animated chord diagrams in R
 # summary: 👋 We know that first impressions are important
 date: '2018-11-14'